awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Serverless architecture form buzzword to reality - Part 1](http://www.hexacta.com/2017/04/27/serverless-architecture-from-buzzword-to-reality-part-one/) - Part 1 of the blog post series about real world serverless architectures.
 - [3 trends to watch in a serverless world](http://www.okhuge.com/three-cloud-paas-trends-to-watch-in-a-serverless-world/) - Three cloud PaaS trends to watch in a serverless world.
 - [Serverless might finally deliver on the promise of the cloud](https://www.geekwire.com/2017/serverless-computing-might-be-the-next-crucial-step-in-the-evolution-of-cloud-computing/) - Why and how serverless computing might finally deliver on the promise of the cloud.
+- [Serverless Framework for Azure Functions](https://cmatskas.com/introducing-the-serverless-framework-for-azure-functions/) - How to use the Serverless Framework in combination with the Azure Functions provider plugin.
+- [Serverless takes DevOps to the next level](https://www.infoq.com/articles/serverless-takes-devops-next-level) - How serverless architectures transform DevOps.
+- [Serverless security at ServerlessConf](https://snyk.io/blog/serverless-security-at-serverless-conf/) - Post about the presentation on Serverless security at ServerlessConf Austin 2017.
+- [ServerlessConf Austin summary](https://foobar123.com/serverless-conf-austin-summary-810fc1837e04) - Summary blog post about ServerlessConf Austing 2017.
+- [How to choose the optimal AWS Lambda RAM config](http://serverlessarchitecture.com/2017/04/27/how-do-you-choose-the-optimal-ram-configuration-for-your-aws-lambda-functions/) - Post on how to choose the optimal RAM configuration for your AWS Lambda Functions.
+- [5 Open Source serverless frameworks](http://www.infoworld.com/article/3193119/open-source-tools/get-functional-5-open-source-frameworks-for-serverless-computing.html) - 5 Open Source frameworks for serverless computing.
+- [5 serverless misconceptions](https://devops.com/5-common-misconceptions-serverless-technology/) - 5 common misconceptions of serverless technology.
+- [What I learned about building serverless apps](https://venturebeat.com/2017/04/30/what-i-learned-about-building-serverless-apps/) - Lessons learned while working with serverless technology.
+- [Serverless React blog tutorial](https://thenewstack.io/build-serverless-seo-friendly-react-blog/) - How to Build a Serverless, SEO-Friendly React Blog.
+- [Excitement about serverless](http://www.infoworld.com/article/3193393/cloud-computing/why-everyones-so-excited-about-serverless-computing.html) - Why everyone is so excited about serverless.
+- [Takeaways from ServerlessConf Austin 2017](http://blog.spotinst.com/2017/05/01/spotinsts-ceo-takeouts-serverlessconf-2017/) - Takeaways from the ServerlessConf Austin 2017.
+- [Serverless Air #2](https://serverless.com/blog/serverless-air-episode-two/) - The Serverless ecosystem now & where it's going with Jared Short.

 ## Screencasts